How To Halloween During A Pandemic

 - BonFire with Homemade Marshmallows (and the recipe I use)

-This is something we’ll be doing, hopefully with the neighbours, socially distanced, and in full costume.
+This is something we’ll be doing, hopefully with the neighbors, socially distanced, and in full costume.

 TIP for roasting homemade marshmallows: You can roast homemade marshmallows over a bonfire but let them dry out on the counter for about 5 days first - they'll roast better.
 They’re also great in hot chocolate.